 When it comes to working, most people think about drab jobs to pay the bills.
 But one of the benefits to owning a home business is being able to create a career you enjoy.
 Do you like cooking?
 Start a home-based catering business.
 Do you enjoy photography?
 Start a home-based photography business.
 Like to travel?
 Start a travel agency or a travel blog.

 Turning a hobby into a business can shorten the learning curve on how to run a business if you’re already proficient at doing the hobby.
 Plus, if people already know about your hobby, you can get clients/customers that much faster.

 Here are the steps to turning your hobby into a home business:

-Part of the benefits to hobbies isn’t just the fun, but the satisfaction and relaxation that comes with it.
+Part of the benefits of having hobbies isn’t just fun, but the satisfaction and relaxation that comes with it.
 Hobbies are a great way to take a break from the rigors of work and nurture your soul.
-When you turn a hobby into a home business, it changes the focus of fun to financial necessity, which can lead to less enjoyment of your hobby.
-Assess what it would be like to do your hobby all the time as a way to pay the rent and decide if you want to put the hobby in a position of “must do”.
+When you turn a hobby into a home business, it changes the focus from fun to financial necessity, which can lead to less enjoyment of your hobby.
+Assess what it would be like to do your hobby all the time as a way to pay the rent and decide if you want to put the hobby in a position of “must do.”

 The IRS allows business tax deductions if you can prove what you do is a business and not a hobby.
-Some of the factors IRS considers is whether or not you’ve formally created your business.
+One of the factors IRS considers is whether or not you’ve formally created your business.
 That starts by determining your business structure, such as sole proprietorship or LLC.
-Regardless of your business structure, you need to open a separate business account and do activities, such as marketing that show intent to be a business.
+Regardless of your business structure, you need to open a separate business bank account and do activities, such as marketing, that show intent to be a business.

 Turning your hobby into a business is a great way to make money doing something you love.
 But even if you’re doing it for fun, if you plan to make a living, you need to treat your venture as a professional business.